 Death Benefits and Drawdown Pensions

-If you die before age 75 your pension can be paid as a lump sum or as a drawdown pension to any beneficiary tax-free, irrespective of whether you have started taking money out of your pension or not
+If you die before age 75 your pension can be paid as a lump sum or as a drawdown pension (try our drawdown pension calculator) to any beneficiary tax-free, irrespective of whether you have started taking money out of your pension or not

 If you die after age 75 your pension can be paid as a lump sum or as a drawdown but it will be taxed at the beneficiary’s marginal rate.